kitsiosk/thesis-attention/README.md

-# Attention Measurement
-## Data Collection Procedure
+# Attention Measurement/ Data Collection Procedure

 *Prerequisites*: All packages installed are documented in requirements.txt